rice-glaciology/cresis_tutorials/docs/doing-science/fabric-polarimetry.md

 matlab -batch "run_fabric_scratch" > logs/fabric_$(date +%F).log 2>&1 &
 ```

-!!! tip "A bad frame must not cost the run"
-    Runtimes are long by nature — tens of minutes per frame for
-    coregistration, longer for a tiled SNAPHU unwrap, over surveys of dozens of
-    frames.
-Every batch here **warns and continues** per frame rather than
-    aborting, and names the skipped frames in the log tail.
-A figure that says
-    only "missing extract" cannot distinguish a failed frame from one that was
-    never requested.

 See [running the cluster remotely](../working-remotely/cluster.md) for
 detaching, monitoring, and picking up after an overnight failure.